Skip to main content

 STEP 10

-Each material has the ability to apply a texture.
-For the roof, we want to use a nice dark roof tile.
-On our Downloads page you can download a filled texture set, including a range of roof tiles.
-In Innobrix, you can upload and use textures by dragging them from a folder or directory on your computer into the Textures panel of your Content Browser.
-This can be several at once; it does not have to be one at a time.
+Every material can have a texture.
+For the roof we want a nice dark roof tile.
+On our Downloads page you can download a texture set that includes a range of roof tiles.
+In Innobrix you can upload and use textures by dragging them from a folder on your computer into the Textures panel of the Content Browser.
+You can drag multiple at once; no need to do them one by one.

 STEP 11

-Drag a roof tile texture (of your choice) from the textures folder into the Textures panel within Innobrix.
+Drag a roof tile texture of your choice from your texture folder into the Textures panel in Innobrix.

-The uploaded textures are displayed and are then ready for use.
+The uploaded textures appear and are ready to use.

 STEP 12

-3. Click and drag the roof tile texture from the Textures panel to the appropriate Texture slot of the material properties to assign this texture to the roof tile material.
+3. Drag the roof-tile texture from the Textures panel onto the Texture slot in the material properties to assign it to the roof-tile material.

 Tip